-The Foundation posts its current Articles of Incorporation and Bylaws on its public website.
-The Foundation will update its public website for any amendments to such documents, as soon as possible, after they are adopted.
-Furthermore, the Foundation shall, to the extent practicable, provide the University with an advance copy of any proposed amendments to the Foundation's Articles of Incorporation and Bylaws.
+The Foundation shall provide the University with access to its Articles of Incorporation and Bylaws, as amended, via the Foundation's public website.
+The Foundation, to the extent practicable, also shall provide the University with an advance copy of any proposed amendments to the Foundation's Articles of Incorporation and Bylaws.
+The University shall provide all such documents to the State Board.